proxmox/ceph/ceph/src/seastar/dpdk/doc/guides/linux_gsg/linux_eal_parameters.rst

     Use a different shared data file prefix for a DPDK process.
 This option allows running multiple independent DPDK primary/secondary processes under different prefixes.

-*   ``--base-virtaddr <address>``

-    Attempt to use a different starting address for all memory maps of the primary DPDK process.
-This can be helpful if secondary processes cannot start due to conflicts in address map.

 Memory-related options
 ~~~~~~~~~~~~~~~~~~~~~~